SuicSoft/suicsoft.github.io/README.md

 # SuicSoft.com / SuicSoft-Dot-Com
+**You are on the DAILY RING branch.
+This is not stable stuff!
+This stuff is built each time we leave our PC after doing some code.
+If you don't want to be so unstable, see the WEEKLY RING.
+Stable stuff is in the Master Branch**
 Code of our website, found at SuicSoft.com.
 Built with HTML, CSS and JAVASCRIPT.
 SuicSoft.com is based on the Material Design Lite
 Template, Android-Dot-Com - found at https://github.com/google/material-design-lite/tree/master/templates/android-dot-com